0cyn/cxnder/README.md

 [ktool](https://github.com/kritantadev/ktool) is a multi-purpose, 100% cross platform toolkit for MachO analysis and editing.
 Now includes a command line GUI.

 Things it can do:
+* Browse and/or Hexdump Load Commands, Segments, etc via the GUI
-* Dump ObjC headers, classes, .tbds (a la class-dump, tapi, otool, etc.)
+* Dump/Browse ObjC headers, classes, .tbds (a la class-dump, tapi, otool, etc.)
 * Insert/replace load commands, etc (a la optool, install-name-tool)
 * Display a lot of valuable info about MachO binaries, including ones with mangled/corrupted load commands.
+* Plenty more

+It's also a public, usable, python library, meaning you can go absolutely wild with it.

+I've used it to create [sdk-builder](https://github.com/KritantaDev/sdk-builder) which automatically generates all of the iOS Header dumps for https://headers.krit.me/ using github actions.

 `pip3 install k2l`